 - Custom checkout styling with settings for fonts, containers, colors, backgrounds, and more

 - Iron-clad security to protect merchant and customer data

 - Auto-populated checkout info (like the shipping address and payment method) for logged-in users

 - Custom sign up and login options

 - Checkout processing settings

 - Policies for privacy, refunds, and terms of service

 - Abandoned cart functionality

-Prodigy sees many of these as the essentials of an online store’s checkout area, so it gives WordPress developers, designers, and agencies—and their store owner clients—full control over it all.
+Prodigy sees many of these as the essentials of an online store’s checkout area, so it gives the WordPress community full control over it all.

 How the Prodigy Commerce Checkout Compares to the WooCommerce Checkout